-Speaking out: guidance on campaigning and political activity by charities (CC9)
+Campaigning and political activity guidance for charities (CC9)

-What charities and their trustees need to consider when campaigning or engaging in political activity.
+What charities need to consider when campaigning or engaging in political activity.
+Also includes guidance about Elections and Referendums.

 PDF, 605KB, 5 pages